eclipse-pass/pass-ember-adapter/README.md

       query: clause,
       from: number,
       size: number,
+      sort: sort_request,
       info: object_ref
     }
     ```

 If the query argument has a 'query' key, the clause is taken
 to be the value of that key.
-If 'from' or 'size' keys are present in the
+If 'from', 'size', or 'sort' keys are present in the
 query argument, they are used to modify what results are returned.
 If the
 'info' key is present, its value is an object reference upon which the 'total'
 key is set to the total number of matching results.
 Note that if the query